 How often can I take part?

 You may take part in four studies per year.
-There must be a period of at least two or three months between each study.
+There must be a period of at least 30 days between each study.
 A longer waiting time applies for some studies.

 Can side effects be predicted?

 Unfortunately, not all side effects of a drug can be predicted.
 However, doctors can estimate which side effects will occur based on previous research.
 During the study, the doctors and nurses carefully monitor participants.